 - WAC 110-149-0250 Transportation.
-(1) Caregivers must have a plan to transport children or youth to appointments and activities based on children's or youth's age, development, and specific needs. - (2) If caregivers transport children or youth in a private vehicle, they must: - (a) Follow all state laws; and - (b) Have proper safety equipment to provide safe transportation, including car seats or booster seats, based on each child's or youth's age, development, and specific needs.
+(1) Caregivers must have a plan to transport children or youth to appointments and activities based on children's or youth's age, development, and specific needs. - (2) If caregivers transport children or youth in a private vehicle, they must: - (a) Follow all state traffic laws; and - (b) Have proper safety equipment to provide safe transportation, including car seats or booster seats, based on each child's or youth's age, development, and specific needs.

 - WAC 110-149-0260 Emergency preparedness.
-Caregivers must work with their licensor to prepare the home for emergencies to include: - (1) Having: - (a) A reliable way to contact emergency services when children or youth are present in the home; - (b) Smoke detectors inside and outside of all sleeping areas, on each story, in all play areas, and in the basement of the home; - (c) A working carbon monoxide detector on each level of the home; - (d) Access to a working fire extinguisher, recommended 2A10BC-rated five pound or larger in size; and - (e) An unblocked exit to the outside from each child's or youth's sleeping space that is large enough for emergency personnel wearing rescue gear to access; - (2) Verifying children or youth can escape from every floor in the home; and - (3) Creating and reviewing an evacuation plan with the children and youth in case of: - (a) Fires; - (b) Natural disasters; or - (c) Other emergencies.
+Caregivers must work with their licensor to prepare the home for emergencies to include: - (1) Having: - (a) A reliable way to contact emergency services when children or youth are present in the home; - (b) Working smoke detectors inside and outside of all sleeping areas, on each story, in all play areas, and in the basement of the home; - (c) Working carbon monoxide detectors on each level of the home; - (d) Access to a working fire extinguisher, recommended 2A10BC-rated five pound or larger in size; and - (e) An unblocked exit to the outside from each child's or youth's sleeping space that is large enough for emergency personnel wearing rescue gear to access, unless a supervision plan is approved by the licensing division's (LD) administrator; - (2) Verifying children or youth can escape from every floor in the home; and - (3) Creating and reviewing an evacuation plan with the children and youth in case of: - (a) Fires; - (b) Natural disasters; or - (c) Other emergencies.